untitled-pit-group/foxhound/doc/API.rst

 :Body: plaintext: the application API secret
 :Response: plaintext: the token to include in further requests.
 The response
-    MAY contain a CRLF (\r\n) which MUST be stripped by the requester before using the remainder of the body verbatim.
+    MAY contain a CRLF (\r\n) which MUST be stripped by the requester before using the remainder of the body verbatim as a token.
 :Errors: - HTTP status 429: The requester is being rate-limited.
 The request
            should be retried no sooner than after the number of seconds specified in the ``Retry-After`` seconds.
          - HTTP status 401: The provided application API secret is invalid.
 The request should not be retried.

          If the requester provides an invalid application API secret *and* is being rate-limited, HTTP status 429 takes precedence.

+         In either case, the response body is a plaintext user-friendly message in the server's default language.

 The token returned from the response should hereinafter be provided in subsequent requests with the Authorization header: